Aliases for ACSL3 Gene

 GeneCards Summary for ACSL3 Gene

-ACSL3 (Acyl-CoA Synthetase Long-Chain Family Member 3) is a Protein Coding gene.
-Diseases associated with ACSL3 include saethre-chotzen syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein kinase binding and long-chain fatty acid-CoA ligase activity.
+ACSL3 (Acyl-CoA Synthetase Long Chain Family Member 3) is a Protein Coding gene.
+Diseases associated with ACSL3 include Mental Retardation, Autosomal Dominant 38 and Her2-Receptor Negative Breast Cancer.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Fatty acid biosynthesis (KEGG).
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and long-chain fatty acid-CoA ligase activity.
 An important paralog of this gene is ACSL4.

-Acyl-CoA synthetases (ACSL) activates long-chain fatty acids for both synthesis of cellular lipids, and degradation via beta-oxidation.
-ACSL3 mediates hepatic lipogenesis (By similarity).
-Preferentially uses myristate, laurate, arachidonate and eicosapentaenoate as substrates (By similarity).
+Acyl-CoA synthetases (ACSL) activates long-chain fatty acids for both synthesis of cellular lipids, and degradation via beta-oxidation (PubMed:22633490).
+Required for the incorporation of fatty acids into phosphatidylcholine, the major phospholipid located on the surface of VLDL (very low density lipoproteins) (PubMed:18003621).
 Has mainly an anabolic role in energy metabolism.
-Required for the incorporation of fatty acids into phosphatidylcholine, the major phospholipid located on the surface of VLDL (very low density lipoproteins).
+Mediates hepatic lipogenesis.
+Preferentially uses myristate, laurate, arachidonate and eicosapentaenoate as substrates.
+Both isoforms exhibit the same level of activity (By similarity).